tum-rt/control-theory-tutorials/odds-and-ends/timer_isr.md

 # Using timer interrupts

-A discrete time controller is designed for a fixed _sample rate,_ i.e. the frequency at which it reads sensor data and updates actuator commands.
+A discrete time controller is designed to process data at a specific _sample rate,_ i.e. the frequency at which it reads sensor data and updates actuator commands.

-So how can we set a fixed sample rate using Arduino?
+So how can we make our Arduino code run at a constant and _exact_ sample rate?
-Suppose we have a piece of code which should be run every 1 ms, i.e. at 1 kHz sample rate.
+Suppose we want to run our controller at 1 kHz sample rate, i.e. every 1 ms.
 A naïve approach would be to use the `delay()` function:

 ```c